open-mmlab/mmdetection/docs/en/user_guides/config.md

 ## Config file content

 MMDetection uses a modular design, all modules with different functions can be configured through the config.
-Taking RTMDet as an example, we will introduce each field in the config according to different function modules:
+Taking Mask R-CNN as an example, we will introduce each field in the config according to different function modules:

 ### Model config